zalando/planb-docs/oauth2.rst

 Authorization Grant
 ===================

-The Plan B Provider currently only supports the `Resource Owner Password Credentials Grant Type`_.
+The Plan B Provider currently supports the following grant types:

+`Authorization Code Grant Type`_
+    Client redirects to Plan B and user logs in with his credentials.
+    This grant type is used for *User to Service* authentication.
+`Resource Owner Password Credentials Grant Type`_
-User and client credentials are exchanged for an JWT access token.
+    User and client credentials are directly exchanged for an JWT access token.
+    This grant type is mostly used for *Service to Service* authentication where user and client OAuth credentials are known to the service by some form of "secret distribution".

 Access Token
 ============